monahidalgo/Sky-Tracker/README.md

     - Option to search and add multiple locations for quick weather checks on the go.

 2. **Hourly and Weekly Forecasts:**
-    - Expand data view to include hourly weather updates for the current day.
+    - Expand the data view to include hourly weather updates for the current day.
     - Display a 7-day forecast with temperature highs and lows, precipitation chances, and more.

 3. **Weather Alerts and Notifications:**